 - Method of assessment: 100 multiple choice questions (MCQs).
-2 hours are allowed for this examination. - This syllabus will be examined from 1 January 2022 until 31 December 2022. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
+2 hours are allowed for this examination. - This syllabus will be examined from 1 January 2024 until 31 December 2024. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - This PDF document has been designed to be accessible with screen reader technology.
+If for accessibility reasons you require this document in an alternative format, please contact us at online.exams@cii.co.uk to discuss your needs. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
 Visit www.cii.co.uk/qualifications - 2.
 Select the appropriate qualification - 3.
 Select your unit from the list provided - 4.
-Select qualification update on the right hand side of the page - 5.
-This PDF document is accessible through screen reader attachments to your web browser and has been designed to be read via the speechify extension available on Chrome.
-Speechify is a free extension that is available from https://speechify.com/.
-If for accessibility reasons you require this document in an alternative format, please contact us on ukcentreadministration@cii.co.uk to discuss your needs.
+Select qualification update on the right hand side of the page

-1. Understand the structure of the UK healthcare insurance market.
+Understand the structure of the UK healthcare insurance market.